raylib-cs/raylib-cs/README.md

 If you need to edit Raylib-cs source then you will need to add the bindings as a project (see below).

-If you are new to using NuGet (or you've forgotten) and are trying to run the above command in the command prompt, remember that you need to be *inside the intended project directory* (not just inside the solution directory) otherwise the command won't work.
+Remember if you are trying to run the above commands in the terminal that you need to be *inside the intended project directory* (not just inside the solution directory) otherwise the command won't work.

 ## Installation - Manual